abanerjee84/google-image-scraper-clean/README.md

 # Google Image Scraper with Playwright

-A Python script to scrape and download full-resolution images from Google Images using Playwright.
+A robust Python script to scrape and download full-resolution images from Google Images using Playwright with advanced features including performance monitoring, comprehensive logging, and CLI interface.

-## Features
+## ✨ Features

 - ✅ **Full-resolution image extraction** - Gets actual high-quality images, not thumbnails
 - ✅ **JSON URL saving** - Saves all extracted URLs to timestamped JSON files